spencerwooo/dotfiles-archive/README.md

 4. Run `source $HOME/.zshrc` and you are good to go!
 5. Enjoy~ :beer:

+## Detailed `.zshrc` file of this repo

+Located at [awesome-zshrc](https://github.com/spencerwoo98/awesome-alias/blob/master/zshrc), follow the link to see.

 ## Something to notice

 Some of the things you must change are: